 Wet Chemical Suppression System – discharges a vaporous liquid over a burning surface that quickly reacts with fats and oils to produce a foam that cools the surface, extinguishes the fire, and prevents re-ignition.
 Ideal for restaurant and other commercial kitchens.
 Safe for people, flammable liquids/combustibles.

-Dry Chemical Suppression System – releases a dry chemical powder (much like an ABC fire extinguisher) onto the fire when activated.
+Dry Fire Suppression Systems – releases a dry chemical powder (much like an ABC fire extinguisher) onto the fire when activated.
 Safe for people, flammable liquids/combustibles, and electronics.

 Carbon Dioxide (CO2) Suppression System – works by displacing/taking away the oxygen that fire needs to survive.
 It is also very cold, which cools the fire.
 It is colorless and odorless.
 Not safe for people, but regularly used for engine/generator rooms, flammable liquid storage rooms, power stations, large industrial machines.